Der-Jan/vboxsvc/usr/share/doc/vboxsvc/README-vboxsvc.txt

 * Clarified some comments and log-reports (i.e. report the stop timeouts)
 * Try to survive 'svcadm refresh' which can seem like SMF offlining.

+Updates in release 0.17 (in development):
+* The getState() routine (i.e. the status command-line option) now checks results of the monitoring hook if configured, and returns more "ps" listing info.

 All thinkable behaviors and variables have been parametrized with SMF service properties (group "vm/" or system props in groups "start/", "stop/", etc.), and properties not defined at the instance level